jwonged/GPS-Glove/README.md

 # GPS-Glove

-For translating GPS Google Maps Commands from Java to C++ for Glove MicroBit
+For translating GPS Google Maps Commands after pulling in Android App - from Java to C++ for Glove MicroBit